Robert Stewart, Viscount Castlereagh: Abolition of the slave trade

 Abolitionist opinion in Britain was strong enough in 1807 to abolish the slave trade in all British possessions—although slavery itself persisted in the colonies until 1833.
 Abolitionists after 1807 focused on international agreements to abolish the Atlantic slave trade.
 In 1806, Castlereagh had opposed Wilberforce's abolition bills arguing that the slave trade could not be suppressed by Britain alone, but only by broad international agreement.
 This, as foreign minister, he pursued.
 He concluded treaties with Portugal, Sweden and Denmark, 1810–1814, whereby they agreed to restrict their trading.
-These were preliminary to the Congress of Vienna whose Final Act included a declaration condemning the slave trade.
+These were preliminary to the Congress of Vienna the Final Act of which included a declaration condemning the slave trade.
 Wilberforce, himself, allowed that Castlereagh had secured all that "could be done".

 Castlereagh cooperated with senior officials to use the Royal Navy to detect and capture slave ships; the freed slaves were sent to freedom in a new British colony of Sierra Leone.
 He used diplomacy to conclude search-and-seize agreements with all the countries whose ships were trading.
 There was serious friction with the United States, where the southern slave interest was politically powerful.
 Washington recoiled at British policing of the high seas.
 Spain, France and Portugal also relied on the international slave trade to supply their colonial plantations.
 As more and more diplomatic arrangements were made by Castlereagh, the owners of slave ships started flying false flags of nations that had not agreed, especially the United States.
 It was illegal under American law for American ships to engage in the slave trade, but the idea of Britain enforcing American laws was unacceptable to Washington.
 Lord Palmerston continued the Castlereagh policies.
 Eventually, from 1842 to 1845, an arrangement was reached between London and Washington.
 With the arrival of a staunchly anti-slavery government in Washington in 1861, the Atlantic slave trade was doomed.
 In the long run, Castlereagh's strategy on how to stifle the trade proved successful.